Daadian99/osoyoos-events/Project_notes.md

 - Implement step-by-step request tracing for complex operations
 - Regularly review server logs for potential issues or optimization opportunities
 - Use browser developer tools for frontend debugging and performance optimization

+## Upcoming Features and Enhancements

+1. Seating Chart System:
+   - Allow organizers to create custom seating charts for venues
+   - Implement a user interface for attendees to select specific seats

+2. Enhanced Group Ticketing:
+   - Improve the group option in ticket selection
+   - Implement logic to match users with existing groups or create new groups
+   - Consider group management features (e.g., group leader, invitations)

+3. Event Creation/Editing Form:
+   - Develop a comprehensive form for organizers to create and edit events
+   - Include all necessary fields, including the new "Presented by" customization

+4. User Profile Management:
+   - Create interfaces for users to manage their profiles, preferences, and settings

+5. Advanced Search and Filtering:
+   - Implement robust search functionality for events
+   - Add filters for categories, dates, locations, etc.

+## Development Guidelines

+1. Focus on desktop-specific design and functionality
+2. Ensure all new features are API-driven to support future mobile development
+3. Maintain clear separation between desktop and future mobile interfaces
+4. Prioritize user experience for desktop users (e.g., larger screens, mouse interactions)